Salvador Felipe Jacinto Dalí y Domenech, otherwise known simply as Salvador Dalí, was born on May 11, 1904, in the town

 Dalí’s older brother was born almost three years before him and was also named Salvador Dalí.

 Just 9 months before Dalí was born, on August 1, 1903, Dalí’s older brother died of a stomach problem.

 Dali’s parents took his birth so soon after the death of their first child to be a sign and believed that Dalí was his reincarnation.

-When Dalí was 5, they took him to his older brother’s grave and shared their belief of reincarnation with him, something that he too came to believe.
+When Dalí was 5, they took him to his older brother’s grave and shared their belief in reincarnation with him, something that he too came to believe.

 Salvador Dalí had a difficult childhood which ultimately shaped his life.